wincent/masochist/content/wiki/GPG key rotation notes.md

 gpg --export --armor --output 0xF962DC1A1941CCC4.pub.asc 0xF962DC1A1941CCC4
 ```

-After pasting that into the [GitHub GPG settings](https://github.com/settings/gpg/new), replacing the previous copy (ie. delete the old one, then add the new one; unfortunately you can't do it in the opposite order because the page complains that the key is a duplicate), we can discard the file:
+After pasting that into the [GitHub GPG settings](https://github.com/settings/gpg/new), [GitLab GPG settings](https://gitlab.com/-/profile/gpg_keys), [Source Hut key settings](https://meta.sr.ht/keys), and [Codeberg key settings](https://codeberg.org/user/settings/keys), replacing the previous copy (ie. delete the old one, then add the new one; only Source Hut lets you do it in the opposite order because the other pages complain that the key is a duplicate), we can discard the file:

 ```bash
 rm 0xF962DC1A1941CCC4.pub.asc